Magic: The Gathering Changed My Life

 Years Go By

 Eventually, I got newer jobs that paid better because I qualified for a worker’s permit.
-Then after I got my license, I could make even more money but I wanted to spend it all on going out with girls.
-I quit the game when I went to college, then I transferred to a school where I’d major in game design.
+After I got my license, I could make more money but I wanted to spend it going out with girls.
+I quit Magic when I went to college, then transferred to a school where I’d major in game design.

-I didn’t return to the game again until I was living in Las Vegas with Kati, working for a local gaming company.
+I didn’t return to Magic until I was living in Las Vegas with Kati, working for a local gaming company.
 And we were finally financially stable for the first time in our relationship.
-We were also just finally getting used to the concept of working full-time without also having to go to classes full-time.
-We had a lot of time on our hands, and I had disposable income for the first time since I moved out of my parents’ house.
+We were finally getting used to the concept of working full-time without also having to go to classes full-time.
+I had a lot of time on my hands and disposable income for the first time since I moved out of my parents’ house.

-We were playing online video games like Final Fantasy XI, League Of Legends, and World of WarCraft for our leisure time back then.
-But eventually we both got tired of never having the apartment to ourselves.
-I was driving Kati crazy by being around all the time and I was always bored, which made me annoy her even more.
-So… what could I spend this disposable income on that would get me out of the house, make me new friends, and engage me as well as these games could?
+We were playing online video games like Final Fantasy XI, League Of Legends, and World of WarCraft.
+Eventually we both got tired of never having the apartment to ourselves.
+I drove Kati nuts being around all the time and I was bored, which made me even more annoying.
+So… what would get me out of the house, help me make new friends, and engage me as well as video games?

 I walked into Action Comics on a random Friday night and was amazed at what I saw.
 There were 20-something people there playing Magic: The Gathering.
 Guys of various ages from their mid-teens to early 30’s and even a few girls.
 There were cardboard stand-ups of super cool Magic: The Gathering style artwork with the banner “Friday Night Magic” on them.